node-red/node-red-docker/README.md

 This project also provides the build for the `nodered/node-red` container on [DockerHub](https://hub.docker.com/r/raymondmm/node-red/).

-## Usage
+## Quick Start
-To run this directly in docker at it's simplest just run
+To run this directly in docker at it's simplest just run:

         docker run -it -p 1880:1880 --name mynodered nodered/node-red

-Let's dissect that command...
+Let's dissect that command:

         docker run              - run this container... and build locally if necessary first.
         -it                     - attach a terminal session so we can see what is going on -p 1880:1880            - connect local port 1880 to the exposed internal port 1880 --name mynodered        - give this machine a friendly local name nodered/node-red-docker - the image to base it on - currently Node-RED v0.14.5

-Running that command should give a terminal window with a running instance of Node-RED
+Running that command should give a terminal window with a running instance of Node-RED.

         Welcome to Node-RED